The Anarchy: The Relentless Rise of the East India Company

-The Anarchy: The Relentless Rise of the East India Company is a 2019 history book by William Dalrymple.
+The Anarchy: The Relentless Rise of the East India Company (Note: Published as The Anarchy: The East India Company, Corporate Violence, and the Pillage of an Empire in the United States.) is a 2019 history book by William Dalrymple.
 It recounts the rise of the East India Company in the second half of the 18th century, against the backdrop of a crumbling Mughal Empire and the rise of regional powers.

 Overview

 The book deals with the history of the East India Company in the Indian subcontinent, beginning with the humble origins of the East India Company, founded in 1599 when it received a royal charter awarding them a monopoly on all trade between England and Asia.
 By the end of the first half of the 18th century, they had established bases in Bombay, Calcutta and Madras.
 The main part of the book deals with the territorial conquests, starting from the Battle of Plassey in 1757, which results in the conquest of Bengal, the richest province of Mughal India.
 By the end of 1803, they have gained control over the entire subcontinent and command a large private army.

 Dalrymple draws from known sources and previously untranslated or unknown sources like the Shah Alam Nama, a biography of Shah Alam II, the Mughal emperor during most of the events, as well as the biography of Louis Laurent de Féderbe, a French military officer among the earliest chroniclers of European involvement in India.